Why Vietnam Is The Best Alternative To China For Manufacturing // Vietnam Sourcing Guide

 Please email us at info@cosmosourcing.com

-If you are interested in sourcing from Vietnam, feel free to contact the Cosmo Sourcing team; we have been helping clients source from Vietnam since 2014.
+If you want to source from Vietnam, contact the Cosmo Sourcing team; we have been helping clients source from Vietnam since 2014.
 Cosmo Sourcing has the skills and the team to find you the best supplier possible.
 We are also established in China and are among the only companies that can find suppliers in China and Vietnam.
 Pick the one you think is best.

 Our Vietnam Sourcing services allow you to access new manufacturers that you would not be able to in China and avoid Tariffs.
 Our services are designed to do everything to take your idea, turn it into a product, and ship it to the final destination.
-Cosmo can do everything from creating a product spec sheet, validation, sourcing, ordering and evaluating samples, arranging inspections, finding freight forwarders, quality assurance, negotiations, and shipping.
+Cosmo can do everything from creating a product spec sheet to validating, sourcing, ordering, evaluating samples, arranging inspections, finding freight forwarders, quality assurance, negotiations, and shipping.
 We aim to handle every single step of your business in Vietnam for you.

 If you start a new business, finding products and suppliers for your products is one of many things you need to handle.
 Our services are designed to handle every part of your business in China and Vietnam so you can focus on the rest of growing your own business.